 - How to minimise impact on the environment

-External activity providers
+External activity providers and adventurous activities

-If the activity is not being organised within guiding but is being provided by an outside organisation, whether on a commercial or a voluntary basis, some basic precautions should be taken before any contract or other agreement is signed.
-Check that the activity provider:
+If the activity is not being organised within Girlguiding but is being provided by an outside organisation, whether on a commercial or a voluntary basis, some basic risk management steps should be taken before any agreement is made.